Umuzi-org/ACN-syllabus/content/projects/bash-for-bootcamp/_index.md

 9. What is a *relative* path?
 10. What is an *absolute* path?
 11. Explain the usage of the `man` command?
 12. What command would you use to remove the directory *git-basic-exercises*?
+Assume that this directory is NOT empty.
 13. Explain the use of *tab completion*?